Non-small cell lung cancer risk factors

 - Radioactive ores such as uranium

-- Inhaled chemicals or minerals such as arsenic, beryllium, cadmium, silica, vinyl chloride, nickel compounds, chromium compounds, coal products, mustard gas, and chloromethyl ethers
+- Inhaled chemicals such as arsenic, beryllium, cadmium, silica, vinyl chloride, nickel compounds, chromium compounds, coal products, mustard gas, and chloromethyl ethers

 - Diesel exhaust

 The government and industry have taken steps in recent years to help protect workers from many of these exposures.
-But the dangers are still present, so if you work around these agents, you should be careful to limit your exposure whenever possible.
+But the dangers are still there, so if you work around these agents, be careful to limit your exposure whenever possible.

 In cities, air pollution (especially near heavily trafficked roads) appears to raise the risk of lung cancer slightly.
 This risk is far less than the risk caused by smoking, but some researchers estimate that worldwide about 5% of all deaths from lung cancer may be due to outdoor air pollution.